 Often, marketers are trying to do too much, spreading their resources thin, when they don’t have to.

-So, to recap, start by ensuring you are measuring everything you do, then test out every possible channel, not listening to best practice, and then lastly maximize the most profitable channels first.
+So, to recap, start by ensuring you are measuring everything you do.
+Then test out every possible channel, not listening to best practices, and then lastly maximize the most profitable channels first.

 That’s all for this episode of What the Growth.
 Ensure you check back next month for another growth tip.